Administrative Monetary Penalties Process Guide

 Issuing Notices of Violation and Service of Documents

-The NEB has designated staff members as AMP Officers pursuant to subsection 135(b) of the NEB Act.
-These AMP Officers are authorized to issue AMPs.
-AMPs will be issued in the form of Notices of Violation (NOVs) from the NEB’s head office.
+Under subsection 116(2) of the CER Act, the Chief Executive Officer has the power to designate persons or classes of persons who are authorized to issue notices of violation (AMP Officers).
+AMPs will be issued in the form of Notices of Violation (NOVs) from the CER’s head office.
 Staff will not be issuing NOVs in the field.
-Issuing NOVs from the Office will ensure consistency in the NEB’s use of AMPs and adherence to the principals listed in section 5.0.
+Issuing NOVs from the office will ensure consistency in the CER’s use of AMPs and adherence to the principals listed in section 5.0.

-Once the AMP Officer decides to issue an NOV, it will be served on the violator.
-The AMP Regulations require that notices of violation and any other documents be served in person, through registered mail, courier, fax or other electronic means.
+Once the AMP Officer decides to issue an NOV, it will be served on the company or individual.
+The AMP Regulations require that NOVs, and any other documents be served in person, through registered mail, courier, fax or other electronic means.
+A document sent by registered mail or courier is considered to be served on the tenth day after the date indicated in the receipt issued by the postal service.
 Section 5 of the AMP Regulations provides additional details on service of documents.

 - the name of the person believed to have committed the violation,